 - Proclaimed a UNESCO World Heritage Site in 1997.

 - Hosts over 600 shows a year (from opera to flamenco to symphony orchestra and more).

-Guided tours during the day also make way better use of the defining natural light that dazzles everyone who sets foot in the place.
+You’ll have better lighting, as guided tours during the day make way better use of the defining natural light that dazzles everyone who sets foot in this incredible attraction.

-A ton of interesting information by the entertaining and informative English-speaking guides.
+You’ll learn a ton of interesting information from the entertaining and informative English-speaking guides.

-A highlight has to be the massive 3000 pipe organ looming high above you – don’t despair, they’ll be sure to do a little performance just to show you how good the acoustics are 😉
+A highlight of the Palau de la Música tour is the massive 3000 pipe organ looming high above you – don’t despair; they’ll be sure to do a little performance to show you how good the acoustics are.

-Even better is the glass sun dome (shown above) that takes a majestic three-dimensional plunge into the concert space and looks like teardrop or a portal to another dimension.
+Even better is the stained glass sun dome (shown above) that takes a majestic three-dimensional plunge into the concert space and looks like a teardrop or a portal to another dimension.